 It can get trapped in our homes and be at such high levels that it can affect your health.
 And, you wouldn’t ever know it unless you tested for it!

-Read below to learn more about radon and your home, how to test for radon in your home and how to remediate it if you have high levels.
-Also, if you are thinking of selling in the next 6 months – 2 years you will want to take action if levels are high, I will explain more below.
+Read below to learn more about radon and your home, how to test for and remediate if necessary.
+Also, if you are thinking of selling in the next 6 months – 2 years you will want to take action if levels are high.
+I will explain more below.

 What Is Radon?

 Radon is a radioactive gas that comes from the natural breakdown of uranium soil, rock and water.
 It moves up through the ground and into the air above.
 It can get into your home through any foundation cracks or holes.
 It can also enter your home through well water.